 Experts in behavioral addiction estimate that at least 10 percent (depending on how much you think people under-report addictions) suffer social relationships, experience conflict in marriages and family life, and decreasing job performance due to their internet usage.

 Co-occurring disorders are common.
-Anxiety, mood, and substance use disorders are frequently observed in people with an internet addiction.
-Boardwalk Recovery specializes in the treatment of substance use disorders, and treatment programs are available for those with co-occurring disorders.
+Anxiety, mood, and substance use disorders are frequently observed in people with internet addiction.
+Genesis Recovery specializes in the treatment of substance use disorders, and treatment programs are available for those with co-occurring disorders.
 The emotional and psychological aspects of behavioral addictions are similar to those of drug and alcohol addiction.

 Frequently, people with addictions have underlying disorders that create a perfect storm environment for obsessions and addictive behavior to begin.
 If someone is self-treating their depression, bipolar disorder, or anxiety disorders, the addiction may be a symptom of the underplaying condition.
-If you or a loved one is suffering from a substance use disorder and internet addiction, Boardwalk Recovery is available to help you begin the process of seeking treatment and developing a plan of action to help you live a rewarding and joyous life again.
+If you or a loved one is suffering from a substance use disorder and internet addiction, Genesis Recovery is available to help you begin the process of seeking treatment and developing a plan of action to help you live a rewarding and joyous life again.